UsrRed/YLN/README.md

 Afterward, launch the "docker-compose.yaml" file, which contains and specifies the configuration of our containers using the following command : `podman-compose -f docker-compose.yaml up -d` (optional)

 Once the "docker-compose" file is running, execute the "IpMonSite.sh" script (`bash IpMonSite.sh | ./IpMonSite.sh`).
 This will provide you with the IP address of the application, with or without load balancing, according to your preferrence.

-**Mandatory :**

-Run the requirement.sh script (`bash setup.sh` | `./setup.sh`), this will install podman, podman-compose, the necessary images for the application, and launch it.
-You'll also receive the IP address to access the application

 ### How to use the application ?